How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 • on the face it appears in the locations of the sebaceous glands;

-• does not itch and is easy to treat.
+• It doesn't itch and is easy to treat.

-Due to the large number of types, the treatment of the disease is carried out on an individual basis.
+Because of large quantity types of disease, treatment of the disease is carried out on an individual basis.

 Psoriasis

-The rash on the body of an adult is localized mainly on the elbows, knees and head, it does not itch too much.
-In a neglected state, it can go to the ears, chest and other parts of the body.
+The rash on the body of an adult is localized mainly on the elbows, knees and head, and does not itch too much.
+When neglected, it can spread to the ears, chest and other parts of the body.

 1. In 90% of cases, the disease is hereditary.
 May occur due to infection.

-2. At the initial stage, small, pink-red dry plaques of a round or oval shape appear.
+2. At the initial stage, small, pink-red dry plaques appear round or oval shape.

-It is known that the cause of the occurrence is the accelerated growth of skin cells, but this issue has not been thoroughly studied.
+It is known that the cause is the accelerated growth of skin cells, but this issue has not been thoroughly studied.
 Visually, the manifestations are similar to eczema, as a result of which psoriasis is often mistaken for it.

 Lichen

-This disease can be the result of an infectious infection and occur as a concomitant with lymphomas, leukemia and other disorders of the hematopoietic system.
-Called by a representative of the herpesvirus group.
-Most often found: multi-colored, pink and shearing species.
+This disease may be a consequence infectious infection and occur as a concomitant with lymphomas, leukemia and other disorders of the hematopoietic system.
+Caused by a member of the herpesvirus group.
+The most common types are: multi-colored, pink and ringworm species.

 Basically, skin rashes are located segmentally and have one-sided localization:

-• location is not limited to a specific area of the body;
+• the location is not limited to a certain area of the body;

-• presented as a rash in the form of vesicles having a slight indentation at the top;
+• presented as a rash in the form of bubbles with a slight depression at the top;

 • neoplasms appear gradually, one group after another;

-• in places of defeat, the skin has redness with a brownish tint.
+• in the affected areas, the skin has redness with a brownish tint.

-For ringworm, hair loss is typical in the places of its formation and the formation of suppuration.
+For ringworm typically hair loss in the places where it forms and the formation of suppuration.
 After the end of the development process, scars remain at the site of the rash, as well as areas of depigmented skin.

 Allergy